Away (2019 film): Plot

+That night, the boy has a dream of himself parachuting from a plane while being surrounded by black human-like figures resembling the monster falling to their deaths.
+Meanwhile, the chick and the flock circle back to the bridge to discover the monster still alive and continuing its pursuit of the boy.
+Days later, the boy stops and discovers the wreckage of the plane he was on several days ago.
+As he seeks shelter in the fuselage from the rain, the flock continues to follow the monster when all the white birds suddenly die and fall toward the monster, leaving the chick to fly to the boy and warn him of the monster's approach.

+The next morning, the boy walks his motorcycle on steep inclines through snow-capped mountains with the monster tailing him.
+As the blizzard intensifies, he passes out from exhaustion before the monster consumes him.
+He finds himself falling deep inside the monster before the chick arrives and pulls him out and the monster explodes.
+The boy wakes up and he and the chick race downhill against an avalanche toward the port village.
+The boy rides the motorcycle down into the ocean to avoid the avalanche and swims to shore.
+After removing his goggles, he sees villagers walking toward him in the distance, the white bird flying above them.

+Release

-It was presented at the 2019 Annecy International Animation Film Festival, winning the Contrechamp Award.
-It was also presented at the Tokyo Film Festival, and the London International Animation Festival.
+Away was presented at the 2019 Annecy International Animation Film Festival, winning the Contrechamp Award.
+It was also presented at the Tokyo Film Festival and the London International Animation Festival.

+Following the critical success of Zilbalodis' 2024 film Flow, Away was re-released in theatres in the UK and Ireland on 14 March 2025.

+Home media

+Away was bundled in the U.S. 4K Blu-ray release of Flow by The Criterion Collection.

 Reception

 Variety praised the visual and soundtrack aspects of the movie but highlighted weaknesses in the story-telling.
 Some reviewers talked about the surreal nature of the work and the minimalist soundtrack.
-Several reviewers focussed on the effort required for a single person to create an entire animated film, and the opportunities modern animation software offers to independent film-makers.
+Several reviewers focused on the effort required for a single person to create an entire animated film, and the opportunities modern animation software offers to independent film-makers.

-Awards
+Accolades

-The film was nominated for the Annie Award for Music in a Feature Production at the 47th Annie Awards.
-Away won Best Animated Film at the 2019 Lielais Kristaps, the largest Latvian film awards.
+Away was nominated for the Annie Award for Music in a Feature Production at the 47th Annie Awards.
+The film won Best Animated Film at the 2019 Lielais Kristaps, the largest Latvian film awards.
 The Lielais Kristaps award jury (which included Lolita Ritmanis, Boriss Frumins, Larisa Gūtmane, Dāvis Sīmanis, Zane Balčus and Arvīds Krievs) also remarked upon the achievement of one person making an entire film, stating "When awarding the prize, the jury wants to emphasize the film's unique visual and audio fantasy world, which the author has convincingly created alone."